webgme/webgme-engine/config/README.md

 ##### client

 - `config.client.appDir = './src/client'`
  - Directory from where to serve the static files for the webapp.
-This should only be modified if you are using a custom UI.
+- `config.client.appVersion = '1.0.0'`
+ - Version of the app, for instance the [generic-ui](https://github.com/webgme/webgme) sets this to load the correct distribution files.
 - `config.client.faviconPath = 'img/favicon.ico'`
  - Path to favicon (e.g. put an ico file in your app's root dir and set this to `/extlib/favicon.ico`).
 - `config.client.pageTitle = null`
  - Custom title for app, if not given the default title will be the name/id of the open project (or WebGME).
 - `config.client.log.level = 'debug'`
- - When [debug](https://github.com/visionmedia/debug) is activated in the browser (type `localStorage.debug = gme*` in the console and refresh the page) messages below this level will not be printed.
+ - When [debug](https://github.com/visionmedia/debug) is activated in the browser messages below this level will not be printed.
-- `config.client.defaultConnectionRouter = 'basic3'`
- - Default connection router to use when opening up a new model, available options (ordered by level of complexity and sophistication) are: 'basic', 'basic2' and 'basic3'.
-- `config.client.errorReporting.enable = false`
- - Enable [raven-js](https://docs.sentry.io/clients/javascript/) to automatically send reports to the provided url.
-[Sentry.io](https://sentry.io) provides free plans and comes with an easy ui that supports releases, source maps etc.
-- `config.client.errorReporting.DSN = ''`
- - Url like endpoint for raven-js e.g. 'https://****@sentry.io/999999'.
-- `config.client.errorReporting.ravenOptions = null`
- - Options passed to the [raven-client](https://docs.sentry.io/clients/javascript/config/), if not specified {release: <webgmeversion>} will be passed.
-- `config.client.allowUserDefinedSVG = true`
- - Set to false to disabled injection of user-defined svgs into the DOM.

 ##### core